garricn/Twix/README.md

 # Usage

-Run `twix` in any directory and it will automatically replace those lines.
+- Run `twix` in any directory and it will automatically replace those lines.
+(Rescursive)

+- Run `twix {path to directory}` to run twix on on files in a specific directory.
+(Recursive)

+- Run `twix {path to file}` to run twix on a specific file.

 # IMPORTANT